-In my previous article, I focused on What’s your life profile look like? showing the similarities between the science of flight and the one of life.
+In my previous article, I focused on What’s your life profile looks like? showing the similarities between the science of flight and the one of life.

-In this new article, we will dive in deeper into the analogy.
+In this new article, we will dive deeper into the analogy.

 At this altitude, we, human beings, won’t feel comfortable because of the low level of oxygen and low level of atmospheric pressure.

 This is the reason why the pressure in the aircraft, i.e the cabin pressure, is higher than the external atmospheric pressure.

 The difference (Delta) of Pressure (P) between the internal (Int) cabin and external (Ext) atmospheric pressures can be defined as below:

 All along the flight, we strive to maintain a positive differential Pressure, DeltaP > 0.